holochain-immersive/rust-exercise/README.md

 ## Your Goals

-Clone this repository, and go to `src/lib.rs` to see them.
+Clone this repository, and go to `src/lib.rs` to see the exercises.

 **Your goal is to implement all the `unimplemented!()` functions in this library, making all the tests pass.**